robatron/OneTesselAway/README.md

 <img src="./docs/img/device-hero.jpg" width="300"/>

-This device includes a web UI where you can view the real-time contents of the display, raw OneBusAway response data, and device logs.
+This device includes a web UI that includes real-time simulated hardware, and advanced device controls.
+It can also be run in "web only" mode which uses a full set of mocked hardware.
 By default, it runs on port 8080.

 <img src="./docs/img/web-ui.png" width="300"/>

 ## Development

-Here's how to develop on the OneTesselAway device.
+Here's how to develop on the OneTesselAway device and/or the web UI.

 ### Prerequisites

 1. [Request](https://www.soundtransit.org/help-contacts/business-information/open-transit-data-otd) a OneBusAway API key.
+(This step can take a few days.)

 > To request an API key for the Puget Sound One Bus Away data send an email to oba_api_key@soundtransit.org.
 Please include the first and last names of the contact person, email address (if different) and acknowledgement that you have read and agree to the Transit Data Terms of Use.
 Please allow two business days for processing requests.